| Title: | A Report Templating System |

 a character vector with YAML booleans |

-A bit misleading title/function name - it validates input values, according to rules set in general input attributes (length
+A bit misleading title/function name - it validates input values, according to rules set in general input attributes (length) or class-specific ones (nchar, nlevels or limit).

 input |